FunnySaltyFish/Transtation-KMP/README.md

 - android-code-editor: editor, language-base, language-universal: code editor View from the open-source project [sora-editor](https://github.com/Rosemoe/sora-editor)
 - ~~buildSrc: dependency version management~~

-#### Preparation Before Running
+##### Preparation Before Running

-- You need to use [Android Studio](https://developer.android.com/studio/) version **Flamingo or higher**, the newest stable version is highly recommended.
+- You need to use [Android Studio](https://developer.android.com/studio/) version **Flamingo or higher**, the **newest stable version** is highly recommended.

 - For security reasons, the open-source part does not include the `signing.properties` file containing signature information.
-If you need to build a Release package, please add this file yourself.
+If you need to build a release version, please add this file yourself.

     - **signing.properties**